 PISCATAWAY, N.J., USA, XX March 2015 – IEEE, the world’s largest professional organization dedicated to advancing technology for humanity, today announced that the Emerging Technology Award-Winning IEEE 802.22™-2011 “Standard for Information Technology-- Local and Metropolitan Area Networks” has been approved to become an International Organization for Standardization (ISO) Standard.
 The approved standard will be referred to as ISO/IEC/IEEE Std.
 8802-22:2015.
 ISO is an independent, non-governmental membership organization and the world's largest developer of voluntary international standards.
 ISO has 163 member countries with a central secretariat that is based in Geneva, Switzerland.
 ISO and IEEE have a Partner Standard Development Organizations (PSDO) agreement.

-“IEEE 802.22 standards based systems have a potential to provide broadband access to wide regional areas around the world to bring information and communication technologies to unserved and underserved communities,” said Apurva N. Mody, chair of the IEEE 802.22 Wireless Regional Area Networks Working Group.
+“IEEE 802.22 standards based systems can provide broadband access to wide regional areas around the world bringing information and communication technologies to unserved and underserved communities,” said Apurva N. Mody, chair of the IEEE 802.22 Wireless Regional Area Networks Working Group.
 “With this recognition of IEEE 802.22 from ISO, it will allow the standard to be more widely recognized and adopted.”

 The IEEE 802.22 working group has developed a point-to-multipoint wireless broadband standard optimized for operation in the VHF and UHF TV bands, in the frequency range between 54 MHz and 862 MHz.
 The standard is especially useful for serving rural areas where most empty TV channels can be found and where population is mostly unserved or underserved by Internet broadband access services.

 “There are more than three billion people in the world who do not have access to broadband Internet access,” said Chang-woo Pyo, vice chair of the IEEE 802.22 Wireless Regional Area Networks Working Group.
-“It has been known that access to cost-effective broadband Internet connectivity substantially increases the per capita household income in developing countries.
-Recognition from ISO of IEEE 802.22-2011 will help adoption of this standard from countries who will benefit from this technology.”
+“It is known that access to cost-effective broadband Internet connectivity substantially increases the per capita household income in developing countries.
+Recognition from ISO of IEEE 802.22-2011 will help adoption of this standard by countries who will benefit from this technology.”

 IEEE 802.22-2011 on Wireless Regional Area Networks (WRAN) takes advantage of the favorable propagation characteristics in the VHF and low UHF TV bands to provide broadband wireless access under Line of Sight (LoS) and Non Line of Sight (NLoS) conditions over a large area (10-kilometers to 30-kilometers).
 This occurs while operating on a strict non-interference basis in spectrum assigned to, but unused by, the incumbent licensed services.
 This unused spectrum, is also known as the Television Band White Space (TVWS).